adeithe/PEAK-CustomizableName/README.md

 ## Features
 - Name updates for everyone, even if they don't have the mod installed.
 - Customizable in main menu settings.
-(Main Menu > Settings > General)
+(Main Menu > Settings > Accessibility)
 - Full localization support.

 ## Installation